-Gross profit increased \$128.9 million, or 9.1%, to \$1.54 billion for the thirty-nine weeks ended October 31, 2020 compared to gross profit of \$1.41 billion for the thirty-nine weeks ended November 2, 2019.
-As a percentage of sales, our gross profit rate was consistent at 42.9% for the thirty-nine weeks ended October 31, 2020 and November 2, 2019.
-The increase in gross profit was due to the overall increase in net sales.
-Gross profit rate was impacted by the shift in sales mix to our supplies category, which typically carries higher margins, from our services category, which typically carries lower margins during the thirty-nine weeks ended October 31, 2020.
-However, this increase was offset by the shift in sales to e-commerce, which typically carries lower margins than pet care center sales.
-E-commerce sales margins benefitted by the growth in BOPUS, curbside delivery, and ship-from-store, which typically carry higher margins as they reduce or eliminate shipping costs associated with online sales.
-Approximately 80% of Petco.com orders were fulfilled by our pet care centers during the thirty-nine weeks ended October 31, 2020.
+Gross profit increased \$59.8 million, or 6.4%, to \$996.0 million for the twenty-six weeks ended August 1, 2020 compared to gross profit of \$936.2 million for the twenty-six weeks ended August 3, 2019.
+As a percentage of sales, our gross profit rate increased to 42.9% for the twenty-six weeks ended August 1, 2020 compared to 42.7% for the twenty-six weeks ended August 3, 2019.
+The increases in gross profit and gross profit rate were due to the increase in net sales and the shift in sales mix to our supplies category, which typically carries higher margins, from our services category, which typically carries lower margins.
+The shift in sales to e-commerce, which typically carries lower margins, was slightly offset by the growth in BOPUS, curbside delivery, and ship-from-store, which typically carry higher margins as they reduce or eliminate shipping costs associated with online sales.

-Slightly offsetting the growth in gross profit period-over-period were COVID-related expenses of approximately \$6.3 million for appreciation bonuses for our frontline services partners, including groomers, trainers and veterinarians, and distribution center partners and approximately \$1.3 million due to increased sanitation costs at our distribution centers and for purchases of personal protective equipment.
+Slightly offsetting the period-over-period margin benefits were COVID-related expenses of approximately \$4.1 million for appreciation bonuses for our frontline services partners, including groomers, trainers and veterinarians, and distribution center partners and approximately \$0.9 million due to increased sanitation costs at our distribution centers and for purchases of personal protective equipment.